Solid-Interactive/solid-book/mobile/react-native/README.md

 ## Fonts
 * Use a separate `fontFamily` for each weight needed, e.g. `fontFamily: "OpenSans-Bold"`, not `fontFamily: "OpenSans", fontWeight: "bold"`.
 The platforms handle it differently, so the first method works consistently on both ios and android.
 * On ios, the fontFamily should match the postscript name of the font.
 To check this, open the file in Font Book mac app, and select View > Show font info.
-* On android, the fonFamily should match the file name.
+* On android, the fontFamily should match the file name.
 Ideally, this will match the postscript name, so that the same string can be used on ios and android.

 ## React Native Developer Resources
 * https://www.reactnative.guide/